-For years, we’ve tasted Syrahs from The Rocks District that are so compelling and characterful, that in 2014 we purchased Old Stones with the express intention of making a forth single site Syrah.
+For years, we’ve tasted Syrahs from The Rocks District that are so compelling and characterful, that in 2014 we purchased Ancient Stones with the express intention of making a fourth single site Syrah.

-Old Stones, planted in 2007, has a total of just over 12 acres planted.
+The Ancient Stones® vineyard is co-owned by Betz Family Winery and Siren Song Wines.
+It was originally planted in 2007 and now has just over 12 acres under production.
 Two clones of Syrah are planted- Phelps and Tablas Creek, as well as Cabernet Franc and Cabernet Sauvignon.
 In 2015 we pulled out 3.7 acres of Viognier and Grenache and replanted it with Syrah in 2016.

 The vineyard is planted in classic double cordon architecture.
 The new vines will have their cordons even lower to the ground to ensure the fruit zone interacts more fully with the stones that are a feature of all the vineyards in this unique district.